chillguy-leo/MusicWarhead/README.md

 [![Github Latest Release](https://img.shields.io/github/v/release/chillguy-leo/MusicWarhead)]()
 [![Github All Releases](https://img.shields.io/github/downloads/chillguy-leo/MusicWarhead/total.svg)]()
+# Apologies to all, I forgot to upload the required dependency
 # MusicWarhead
 Plays a desired audio file when the Warhead starts, I made this for [plugin request](https://discord.com/channels/656673194693885975/656709490959450113/1341844335049707600) in the Exiled Discord and I also wanted to learn how to use Git.